bcgov/jag-cdds/README.md

 ORDS_HOST: The url for ords rest package.

+SCJ_HOST: The url for the SCJ CDDS endpoint.

 SPLUNK_HTTP_URL: The url for the splunk hec.
 For local splunk this value should be 127.0.0.1:8088 for remote do not include /services/collector.